More converged, less accurate? Reassessing standard choices for ab initio water using machine learning potentials: Results

 We further investigate the origins of these differences in the dynamics by looking at the characteristic lifetimes of hydrogen bonds in each trajectory.
 The results of these calculations are shown in Figure~\ref{fig:hb-lifetimes}.
 There is a strong anti-correlation between diffusion coefficients and hydrogen bond lifetimes, as could be expected.
 Strong hydrogen bonds have longer lifetimes, which corresponds to slower diffusion.
 Equivalently, weak diffusion means that a broken hydrogen bond has a higher chance to recombine again, as the two molecules remain close to each other~\cite{Luzar1996/10.1038/379055a0}.
 Compared to the established \revPBElone{} setup, the larger basis set and the switch to an all-electron potential (further details in Figure~\ref{si-fig:hb_lifetimes}) in \revPBEQ{} result in shorter-lived hydrogen bonds.
+Similar to the results for the diffusion, the consequences of the basis set change are stronger than for the potential.
 With the same setup, the \Bninetylone{} functional yields roughly 20\% higher lifetimes.
 For all three DFT setups, including NQEs increases the lifetimes, with \Bninetylone{} showing the smallest effect.
 For \MPtwo{}, we find very long lifetimes of around \SI{20}{ps} with a quantum effect that goes in the opposite direction, decreasing the time.

 Through the lens of competing NQEs on hydrogen bonding~\cite{Habershon2009/10.1063/1.3167790}, we can see how the changes in the PESs due to more tightly converged settings or differences between functionals manifest in the resulting properties of water.
-The geometry of the hydrogen bonds shows both their strengthening due to the intramolecular NQE and their weakening due the intramolecular NQE, with the compensation being similar across the DFT methods.
+The geometry of the hydrogen bonds shows both their strengthening due to the intramolecular NQE and their weakening due the intermolecular NQE, with the compensation being similar across the DFT methods.
 For MP2, the intramolecular NQE is more pronounced.
 The net NQE is then reflected in diffusion and hydrogen bond kinetics.
 For \revPBElone{}, there is modest slowdown, with the tighter settings yielding a somewhat smaller effect.
 For \Bninety{}, the effect is the smallest, indicating near-complete compensation.
 MP2 shows the opposite NQE, with both diffusion and hydrogen bond decay speeding up.
 This result should be interpreted with caution, though, due to how overstructured and slow MP2 water is, at least with these settings.